tacotuesday/hw5/README.md

 # Homework 5, ME 621
 Code relating to ME 621 HW 5.
-This repo should contain deployable copies of the Simulink model (and MATLAB initialization script, if so designed).
+This repo should contain deployable copies of the Simulink model and MATLAB initialization script.
+All further revisions need to be done via branches and pull requests.

 > Don't panic. *-Douglas Adams*
 ## Resources